This week’s Sunday Stills challenge theme is ‘Summer.’ See more responses here. Seemed like a beach-related theme worked for this. And at the beach…

 Yes, it’s winter in the northern hemisphere.
 The nights are drawing in and the temperatures heading south.
 So pull up a chair, set that tall, cool drink on the little table, and just relax!

-This week’s Sunday Stills challenge theme is ‘Spring Green.’
+This week’s Sunday Stills challenge theme is ‘Sports and Hobbies.’
 See more responses here.

 Hawaii is the home of surfing, a sport that accommodates everyone from the casual weekender to fixtures on the professional circuit.
 On this day, Pine Trees surf break at Kohanaiki Beach Park was thronged with surfers in the water, but not many catching waves.
 Those that did tended to be far away from where I was.
 But I liked watching these two surfers casually glide back to shore on white-topped blue-green water, under a blue sky.

 Also posted in response to Becky’s October Squares challenge theme of ‘Past Squares – Blue.’
 See more responses here.

 There’s nothing like spending some time on the beach at Kohanaiki Beach Park.
 Even when it’s busy it never seems crowded.
 All a person needs is a chair and a beach umbrella for shade and then you can sit back, relax, and read a book or watch surfers trying to catch a wave.

 On my last visit to Kohanaiki Beach Park I noticed this dive boat a little way off shore.
 Not being a diver, I’m not familiar with the best spots for diving around the Big Island, but there are usually one or two boats to be seen here.

 I’ve lived in Hawaii for more than nine years now and had previously never seen any of those most tropical of birds, the parrots.
 One reason for this is that parrots aren’t native to Hawaii, but a variety of different parrots have become established here.